PIRL

 Configuration

 When a Conductor is started it first reads its Configuration file.
 This is "Conductor.conf" by default, but another filename may be specified on the command line.
-The configuration file contains parameters definitions in Parameter Value Language (PVL) format.
-This file contains the information needed to access the database used by Conductor as well as any other parameters that may be useful to resolve parameter references embedded in field values.
+The configuration file contains parameter definitions in Parameter Value Language (PVL) format.
+This file contains the information needed to access the database used by Conductor as well as any other parameters that may be useful to resolve parameter references embedded in procedure definition record field values.
 Since references may contain nested references it is quite appropriate for users to provide configuration parameters with values that are database field references (perhaps with complex conditionals and multiple field combinations) so that Command_Line (for example) definitions use the user specified parameter references rather than the more complicated definitions.
 This also makes it easy to modify the field reference definitions, just by editing the configuration file, without necessarily needing to change the contents of a Procedures pipeline table.

 N.B.: By default, when the configuration file is read during startup by the application's main method should any parameters have the same pathname the last duplicate encountered is given preference.
 This is especially important to keep in mind when the configuration file includes another configuration file, such as a site-wide configuration.
 For example, a site-wide configuration file included in all pipeline-specific configuration files (a typical scenario) might have a Conductor group that includes default parameters such as Stop_on_Failure with a small value (e.g. 1 or 2) to prevent a bug in a pipeline procedure from generating a large number of source processing failures, while a configuration file for a specific pipeline that is expected to have failures (which may actually be branches off to some other pipeline depending on the outcome of some condition testing procedure) might have a Conductor group that includes a Stop_on_Failure with a large (or possibly zero) value.
 As long as the site-wide configuration file is included before the pipeline-specific Conductor/Stop_on_Failure parameter is specified the latter will take precedence over the former.